jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 As you can see, `cookbook_file` is the stanza that tells chef to put this file in this location with these settings and this is the source.
-You should have noticed that you created a `files/default` directory, that's the first l ocation that `cookbook_file` looks.
+You should have noticed that you created a `files/default` directory, that's the first location that `cookbook_file` looks.
 You can create different directories in `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different format per file.
 Now I should mention that `files` is just for _static_ files, not template-ized files.
 We'll get there in a bit.